energyHotspots/EnviroInfo2018/README.md

 ---------------
 The entirety of the experiment data required for the replication and analysis of the experiment are provided in three separate folders, namely:

+* [analysis_scripts](https://github.com/energyHotspots/EnviroInfo2018/tree/master/analysis_scripts) - Script utilized for data processing and analysis.
+* [results](https://github.com/energyHotspots/EnviroInfo2018/tree/master/analysis_scripts) - Raw and processed results of the experiment
 * [software_artifacts](https://github.com/energyHotspots/EnviroInfo2018/tree/master/software_artifacts) - Software artifacts adopted for the experiment.
-* [analysis_scripts](https://github.com/energyHotspots/EnviroInfo2018/tree/master/analysis_scripts) - Script utilized for data processing and analysis.
-* [analysis_scripts](https://github.com/energyHotspots/EnviroInfo2018/tree/master/analysis_scripts) - Script utilized for data processing and analysis.

 For furtehr information on the content of the folder see the following Directory Structure Overview.